2 Jun, 2020

-This webinar will feature Paddy Padmanathan, President & CEO of ACWA Power, a leading global renewable energy developer.
-He will be offering a first-hand perspective on how renewable energy has become a cost competitive value proposition and how it is changing the energy mix in countries around the world.
-He will also look at where the energy transition is headed and the role for renewables, for example in areas like green hydrogen.
+This webinar features Paddy Padmanathan, President & CEO of ACWA Power, a leading global renewable energy developer.
+He offers a first-hand perspective on how renewable energy has become a cost competitive value proposition and how it is changing the energy mix in countries around the world.
+He also looks at where the energy transition is headed and the role for renewables, for example in areas like green hydrogen.

 Paddy Padmanathan, a Civil Engineering graduate of the University of Manchester with over 40 years of experience, has served ACWA Power from 2005 as this Saudi Arabian company focused on reliably delivering electricity and desalinated water at the lowest possible cost, grew from a start-up, to now operating in 13 countries with a portfolio of assets of an investment value in excess of USD 50 billion that can generate 34+ GW of power and produce 5.9 million m3 /day of desalinated water delivered on a bulk basis to credit worthy off-takers on long term contracts.